davestephens/ansible-nas/docs/applications/organizr.md

 # Organizr

 Homepage: [https://organizr.app/](https://organizr.app/)

 ORGANIZR aims to be your one stop shop for your Servers Frontend.

 Do you have quite a bit of services running on your computer or server?
-Do you have a lot of bookmarks or have to memor$
+Do you have a lot of bookmarks or have to memor\$

 ## Usage

 Set `organizr_enabled: true` in your `inventories/<your_inventory>/nas.yml` file.